bayareala8s/Architecting-on-Azure/Databricks/README.md

+### Overview

+Azure Databricks is an Apache Spark-based analytics platform optimized for the Microsoft Azure cloud services platform.
+It provides a collaborative environment where data scientists, data engineers, and business analysts can work together.
+Here are some key features:

+1. **Workspace**: A workspace is an environment for accessing all of your Databricks assets.
+A workspace organizes objects (notebooks, libraries, and experiments) into folders, and provides access to data objects and computational resources.

+2. **Notebooks**: Notebooks are a set of any number of cells that allow for code execution, and provide a complete and self-contained record of a computation that can be converted to various formats and shared with others.

+3. **Clusters**: Databricks clusters provide a unified platform for running all your data analytics workloads.
+Clusters are set up, configured, and fine-tuned to ensure your data and analytics workloads on Databricks run reliably and at optimum speed.

+4. **Jobs**: Jobs are the mechanism by which you can schedule your notebooks or libraries to run periodically against an existing cluster or a new cluster.

+5. **Tables**: Tables are named, versioned, and help in managing the lifecycle of data.
+In Databricks, you can create tables based on your datasets and then use them in Spark SQL or DataFrame operations.

+6. **MLflow**: MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
+It provides capabilities for experiment tracking, reproducible runs, model management, and model deployment.

+7. **Delta Lake**: Delta Lake is an open-source storage layer that brings ACID transactions to Apache Spark and big data workloads.
+It provides capabilities like schema enforcement, schema evolution, and audit history.

+8. **Security**: Azure Databricks provides enterprise-grade security with features like Azure Active Directory integration, role-based access control, data encryption, and private network connectivity.

+9. **Integration**: Azure Databricks is natively integrated with various Azure services like Azure Synapse Analytics, Power BI, Azure Machine Learning, and Azure Data Factory for a seamless data analytics workflow.

+10. **Collaboration**: Azure Databricks allows for real-time collaboration between data scientists and engineers, enabling them to work together on the same notebook at the same time.

+Remember, always refer to the official documentation for the most accurate and up-to-date information.

 ### Azure Databricks - Platform Architect & Network Topology

 Azure Databricks is an Apache Spark-based analytics platform optimized for the Microsoft Azure cloud services platform.
 It provides a unified analytics platform that reduces the complexity of building big data and AI solutions.